faithy80/ucfd-project/README.md

 * Navbar item shadow from Hover.CSS, [See here](https://ianlunn.github.io/Hover/)

 ## Testing
 This site was manually tested in several web browsers (Chrome, Firefox, Opera, Internet browser of my Samsung 4K television and Chrome developer mode) to ensure compatibility and responsiveness.
 The Safari browser is outdated on windows.
 It cannot open the website.
+My mentor, Brian tested the website on IOS and macOS Safari.

 The link of every social icon has the `target="_blank"` attribute to open the social site in a new tab.